data-for-change/anyway/README.md

 Feel free to contribute to the project.
 To report bugs and feature requests, please [open an issue](https://github.com/data-for-change/anyway/issues) on GitHub.
 See [Code Directory Tree Structure](docs/CODE.md).

-Note: This is ANYWAY BackEnd repository.
-If you're a FrontEnd developer see our [FE repository here](https://github.com/data-for-change/anyway-newsflash-infographics).
+Note: This is ANYWAY BackEnd and Map repository.
+If you're a FrontEnd developer see our [FE Infographics repository here](https://github.com/data-for-change/anyway-newsflash-infographics).

 About